TritonDataCenter/rfd/rfd/0026/README.md

 doing outweight the potential issue of coupling VMs and NFS shared volumes too tightly.

-As a result the current position is to expose NFS shared volumes' sizes as a number instead of via packages.
+As a result, and given the small amount of data around how users are or will use these volumes, the current position is to expose NFS shared volumes' sizes as a number instead of via packages, and to use documentation and error messages to expose available sizes.
+While it is not an ideal choice, it allows for revisiting available options in the future when more data is available.

 #### CPU and memory requirements